sodadata/docs/soda-agent/deploy.md

 ### Prerequisites

-* You have an AWS account and the necessary permissions to enable you to create an EKS cluster in your region.
+* You have an AWS account and the necessary permissions to enable you to create, or gain access to an EKS cluster in your region.
 <!--* You have installed <a href="https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html" target="_blank">aws-cli</a>.
 This is the command-line tool you need to access your AWS account from the command-line.
 Run `aws --version` to check the version of an existing install.
 * You have installed <a href="https://eksctl.io/introduction/#installation" target="_blank">eksctl</a>.
 This is the command-line tool for Amazon EKS that you use to create and manage Kubernetes clusters on EKS.
 Run `eksctl version` to check the version of an existing install.-->
 * You have installed v1.22 or v1.23 of <a href="https://kubernetes.io/docs/tasks/tools/#kubectl" target="_blank">kubectl</a>.
 This is the command-line tool you use to run commands against Kubernetes clusters.
 If you have installed Docker Desktop, kubectl is included out-of-the-box.
 Run `kubectl version --output=yaml` to check the version of an existing install.